yottaawesome/hello-calculator-32/README.md

 ## Introduction

-The aim of this repo is to explore interacting with Win32 GUI objects using some ideas from type-oriented programming.
+The aim of this repo is to explore interacting with Win32 GUI objects using ideas from type-oriented and declarative programming.
 A rudimentary calculator is built using these techniques.

 ## Rationale